Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder and torus: Periodic drawings of cylindric triangulations

-{\bf Drawing algorithm.} Given a cylindric triangulation $G$ such that $C(B_1)$ has no chord, we first compute a canonical ordering of $G$, and then draw $G$ in an incremental way.
-We start with a cylinder of width $2|C(B_1)|$ and height $0$ (i.e., a circle of length $2|C(B_1)|$) and draw the vertices of $C(B_1)$ equally spaced on the circle (space $2$ between two consecutive vertices).
-Then the strategy for each $k\geq 1$ is to compute the drawing of $G_k$ out of the drawing of $G_{k-1}$ by first stretching the cylinder (increasing the width by $2$) and then placing the vertex $v_k$ and its incident edges (in $G_k$) in a planar way.
-Define the \emph{$x$-span} of an edge $e$ in the cylindric drawing as the number of columns $[i,i+1]\times[0,+\infty]$ that meet the interior of $e$ (we have no need for a more complicated definition since, in our drawings, a column will never meet an edge more than once).
+Given a cylindric simple triangulation $G$ without chord at $\Cin$, we first compute a canonical ordering of $G$, and then draw $G$ in an incremental way.
+We start with a cylinder of width $2|\Cin|$ and height $0$ (i.e., a circle of length $2|\Cin|$) and draw the vertices of $\Cin$ equally spaced on the circle: space $2$ between two consecutive vertices\footnote{It is also possible to start with any configuration of points on a circle such that any two consecutive vertices are at even distance}.